Clearing Your Name Of Criminal Charges With The Guidance Of An Experienced Indiana Expungement Attorney

 - Eight years if you were convicted of a nonviolent felony

-Whether you were never convicted, or your charges are from a case from more than a year ago, you deserve to live in the present rather than the past.
-Let the attorneys at Hayes Law Office help you clear your name by calling the Indianapolis office at 317.759.9721 or emailing the firm here.
-Now is the best time to contact the firm’s attorneys to pursue your expungement, so do it today.
+Whether you were never convicted, or your criminal charge is from a case from more than a year ago, you deserve to live in the present rather than the past.
+Let Hayes Law Office help you get your records sealed or expunged to clear your name by calling the Indianapolis criminal defense office at 317-982-6122 or emailing the firm here.
+Now is the best time to contact the law firm’s attorney to pursue your expungement, so do it today.
+Hayes Law Office represents clients throughout the Indianapolis area, including in Hamilton County, in Johnson County and in Marion County.